ljackson330/acit4640_lab04/README.md

 Underneath the section labeled ssh-authorized-keys, add the contents of the public key.

-In a new block add a new section named "packages", add -nginx
+In a new block add a new section named "packages:", add -nginx
 -nmap
-underneath.
+underneath these to install the required packages.

+In a new block underneath that one, create "runcmd:" with
+- systemctl enable nginx
+- systemctl start nginx